codarrenvelvindron/451/README.md

 ### Chrome: Not published yet
 ### Opera: Not published yet

+## Testing/Installation instructions
+1. "Download Zip" from Github repository
+2. Load as unpacked extension in your browser's extension page
+3. Click on extension logo and check any website for censorship

 ## Changelog
 ### 1.0.3
 * Added specific check for 451